 Mentoring is a program that brings people that have a common background together in a formal or an informal partnership where one receives guidance and coaching from experienced professionals to help pursue their goals.
-Virtual mentoring is a mentoring session that happens over a phone or a video call.
+Virtual mentoring is a mentoring session that typically happens by phone, video conferencing or email.

-With several professionals working remotely, virtual mentoring creates an accessible space where upcoming small-scale entrepreneurs, regardless of location, can receive strategic support and valuable guidance from business mentors who have done it all and paid their dues.
+With many professionals working remotely, virtual mentoring creates an accessible space where entrepreneurs, regardless of location, can receive strategic support and valuable guidance from business mentors.

-Knowledge-transfer is a great way to pass on useful skills, methods, and strategy ideas to the next generation of entrepreneurs who might be feeling isolated and are finding it challenging to navigate the treacherous path to business success.
+Knowledge transfer is a great way to pass on useful strategies, skills and ideas to the next generation of entrepreneurs.

-A well-organized virtual program serves to benefit both mentees and mentors by empowering them with resources such as forums, mind-mapping techniques, plan templates, online courses, and most importantly – an accessible platform to reach out to mentors situated anywhere in the country.
+A well-organized virtual program serves to benefit both mentees and mentors by empowering them with resources such as forums, mind-mapping techniques, plan templates, online courses and an accessible platform to reach out to mentors situated anywhere in the country.